 Participants

 We recruited participants from Amazon Mechanical Turk (MTurk) via CloudResearch (Buhrmester et al., 2011; Litman et al., 2017; Paolacci & Chandler, 2014; Thomas & Clifford, 2017).
 Based on our experience conducting replications of social psychology and judgment and decision-making experiments using MTurk (CORE Team, 2023), and to ensure high data quality, we employed a series of CloudResearch options (see the supplemental materials for details).
-We compensated our participants based on the U.S. federal minimum wage of $7.25 per hour: We first pre-tested our study with 30 participants—paying each $1.00 based on an estimated duration of eight minutes—to ensure that we had an accurate estimate of completion time and adjusted payment if needed.
-The data of these 30 participants were not analyzed separately, and they would be paid a bonus if the payment was adjusted upwards.
+We compensated our participants based on the U.S. federal minimum wage of $7.25 per hour.
+We first pre-tested our study with 30 participants—paying each $1.00 based on an estimated duration of eight minutes—to ensure that we had an accurate estimate of completion time, and we adjusted payment if needed.
+The data of these 30 participants were not analyzed separately (but were included in the final sample for analysis), and they would be paid a bonus if the payment was adjusted upwards.
 In our recruitment, we indicated that we are looking for participants that were born and currently living in the U.S.

 In total, [] participants completed a Qualtrics survey for $[], and [] were excluded based on the pre-registered criteria detailed in the supplemental materials.
 The sample after exclusion had [] participants (Mage = [], SD = [], [] participants did not disclose their ages; [] ([]%) males, [] ([]%) females, [] ([]%) indicated their gender as others, and [] ([]%) preferred not to disclose this information).